dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/dpm-code-reading-modes.md

 ## Parameter Summary

 Parameter `DPMCodeReadingModes` consist of a group of DPM code reading mode objects.
-Each deformation resisting mode object includes a candidate mode and a series of auxiliary mode arguments.
+Each object includes a candidate mode and a series of auxiliary mode arguments.

 ### Mode Arguments